 One of the major benefits of a SEP IRA plan is that you can contribute up to 25% of your compensation into the account or up to $56,000 for 2019 – whichever is less.
 The same goes for your employees if you set up a SEP IRA for them too.
 You can only contribute up to 25% of their income or $56,000, whichever is less.

-This is why so many self-employed business owners like using a SEP IRA.
-Plus, SEP IRAs have low operating costs and are not expensive to open.
-SEP IRAs are available to any size business whether you are a one-person operation or have dozens of employees.
+This is why so many people who are self-employed like using a SEP IRA.
+Plus, they have low operating costs and are not expensive to open.
+They are available to any size business whether you are a one-person operation or have dozens of employees.

 Who can have a SEP IRA?

-There are two types of people who can have SEP IRAs according to the IRS: Employers and employees who meet specific criteria.
+There are two types of people who can participate according to the IRS: Employers and employees who meet specific criteria.

 Employers can be: